Authorization Letter Samples for Bank

 Agent’s details

 Then, provide information about the authorized individual or entity.
-Include their full name, relationship to you (if applicable), and any identification particulars such as driver’s license or passport number that the bank may require for verification purposes.
+Include their full name, relationship to you (if applicable), and any identification particulars, such as driver’s license or passport number that the bank may require for verification purposes.
 The bank uses this information to determine the agent’s identity before they undertake any actions.

 Duration and limits

-Clearly specify the duration for which the authorization is valid.
+Specify the duration for which the authorization is valid.
 This could be one-time use, a specific date range, or an ongoing authorization until revoked.
 Set limits on authorized transactions, such as maximum withdrawal amounts, daily limits, or other restrictions, as needed.
 This incorporates an extra layer of security and prevents unauthorized transactions.

 Closing and contact information